Personal Loan Balance Transfers

 A Personal Loan Balance Transfer can reduce your EMI burden significantly.
 While balance transfer is lucrative, you should carefully evaluate the terms and conditions and additional charges associated with the Loan.

 Download the digibank mobile app on your smartphone.
-Launch the app and click on the "Get Personal Loan" link on the login page
+Launch the app and click on the "Get Personal Loan" link on the login page.
+Also, open your savings account with us.

 *Disclaimer: This article is for information purposes only.
 We recommend you get in touch with your income tax advisor or CA for expert advice.